 One of the best things about this site is the price, which is very affordable.
 Moreover, many lessons are completely free and you don’t even need to sign in, which is a pretty rare thing these days.
 Also, many users praise its great navigation and easiness of use.

-11. Fender Play – Paid, 30-Day Trial
+11. Music2me – 7-day Trial

 Best lessons are usually on those sites that require membership, but a lot of amazing things can be found on free sites as well, especially on YouTube channels.
-After all, even paid websites offer at least 7 days of trial period, so you have enough time to get familiar with it and decide if you want to pay or not.
+After all, even paid websites offer at least a 7-day trial period, so you have enough time to get familiar with it and decide if you want to pay or not.